 - 1 1/2 teaspoon baking powder

 - 1 cup coarsely chopped walnuts (optional)

 - Make sure oven rack is in the middle of your oven.
 Preheat oven to 350°F (176°C) and grease a large loaf pan.

-- Combine bananas, canola oil, honey, vanilla, almond extract, milk, and egg in a large bowl, mixing well.
+- Combine bananas, oil or butter, honey, vanilla, almond extract, milk, and eggs in a large bowl.
+Mix well.

-- In a medium bowl, combine flour, spelt, cinnamon, baking soda, baking powder, and salt, mixing well.
-Add to wet ingredients, mixing just past the point that there are no dry lumps – do not over mix, but you don’t want to under mix, either.
+- In a medium bowl, combine flour, cinnamon, baking soda, baking powder, and salt, mixing well.
+Add to wet ingredients, mixing just to the point that there are no dry lumps.
+Do not over mix.
 Stir in nuts, if desired.
-Add apple sauce or an additional mashed banana if mixture seems too thick.
+If mixture seems too thick, add 2 tablespoons applesauce or an additional ½ mashed banana.

 - Pour mixture into prepared pan, filled about 3/4 full, and bake 1 hour, or until top is well browned and a cake tester comes out clean.
 Turn loaf out onto its side on a cooling rack and let sit for 30 minutes before slicing.